com55/SSML/README.md

 ```

 The tree view will display this structure with folder icons and allow you to manage mods at any level.

+### Image Preview

+Folders containing image files (PNG, JPG, GIF, BMP, WebP) will show a 📷 photo button next to the Enable/Disable All button.
+Click it to open the image preview dialog where you can:

+- View all images in the folder
+- Navigate between images with Previous/Next buttons or **← / →** arrow keys
+- Toggle fullscreen mode with the Fullscreen button or **F11** key
+- Press **Escape** to exit fullscreen
+- Images are automatically scaled to fit the window

 ## How It Works